Star Wars: Ahsoka season 1: Casting

-Winstead was revealed to be portraying Hera at Star Wars Celebration London in April 2023, replacing Rebels voice actress Vanessa Marshall.
-Winstead's husband, Ewan McGregor, starred as Obi-Wan Kenobi in the prequel films and the Disney+ series Obi-Wan Kenobi (2022).
-She said it was a luxury to be able to refer to Rebels when developing her portrayal.
-Also at Celebration London, the names of the antagonists that Sakhno and Stevenson play were revealed to be Shin Hati and Baylan Skoll, respectively, while several actors were announced to be reprising their roles from previous Star Wars projects: Inosanto returned as Morgan Elsbeth from The Mandalorian, Genevieve O'Reilly reprised her role as Mon Mothma from the films and the series Andor (2022–present), David Tennant again voiced the droid Huyang as he did in The Clone Wars, and Lars Mikkelsen reprised his role as Thrawn from Rebels.
+Winstead—whose husband Ewan McGregor stars as the Star Wars character Obi-Wan Kenobi—was revealed to be portraying Hera at Star Wars Celebration London in April 2023, replacing Rebels voice actress Vanessa Marshall.
+Winstead said it was a luxury to be able to refer to Rebels for her portrayal.
+Also revealed at Celebration London where character names for Sakhno (Shin Hati) and Stevenson (Baylan Skoll), and the return of several other Star Wars actors: Inosanto reprised her role as Morgan Elsbeth from The Mandalorian, Genevieve O'Reilly returned as Mon Mothma from the films and the series Andor (2022–2025), David Tennant again voiced the droid Huyang as he did in The Clone Wars, and Lars Mikkelsen reprised his role as Thrawn from Rebels.
 Filoni first hinted to Mikkelsen that he could reprise his role in live-action when the actor finished his voice work for Rebels, but it was not until a year-and-a-half later when Filoni contacted him about appearing in Ahsoka.
-Mikkelsen's role in the series was kept a secret until it was announced at Celebration London, with Mikkelsen repeatedly denying his involvement before the reveal.
+Mikkelsen's role in the series was kept a secret until the announcement, with Mikkelsen repeatedly denying his involvement before then.

 Later in April 2023, Wes Chatham was revealed to be appearing as Thrawn's "right-hand man", Captain Enoch.
 The third episode introduces Evan Whitten as Jacen Syndulla, the son of Hera and Kanan.
 For flashbacks to the Clone Wars in the fifth episode, Ariana Greenblatt portrays a young Ahsoka and Temuera Morrison voices Captain Rex, reprising his role as the clone troopers from the Star Wars films.
 In the seventh episode, Anthony Daniels reprises his Star Wars film and television role as the droid C-3PO.
-Additionally, Paul Sun-Hyung Lee reprises his role as Captain Carson Teva from The Mandalorian and The Book of Boba Fett, and the Mandalorian's on-set double from those series, Brendan Wayne, appears as Lieutenant Lander; Clancy Brown portrays Ryder Azadi, reprising his voice role from Rebels, while Vinny Thomas appears as Jai Kell, who was voiced by Dante Basco in Rebels; Nelson Lee plays Senator Hamato Xiono, who was introduced in the animated series Star Wars Resistance (2018–2020) voiced by Tzi Ma; and Elden Bennett appears as Star Wars film character Admiral Ackbar.
-Sam Witwer, who has voiced numerous characters in various Star Wars projects, provided additional voices for the season, while Filoni provided the voice for Chopper as he did in Rebels.
+Additionally, Paul Sun-Hyung Lee reprises his role as Captain Carson Teva from The Mandalorian and The Book of Boba Fett; the Mandalorian's on-set double from those series, Brendan Wayne, appears as Lieutenant Lander; Clancy Brown portrays Ryder Azadi, reprising his voice role from Rebels; Vinny Thomas appears as Jai Kell, who was voiced by Dante Basco in Rebels; Nelson Lee plays Senator Hamato Xiono, who was introduced in the animated series Star Wars Resistance (2018–2020) voiced by Tzi Ma; and Elden Bennett appears as Star Wars film character Admiral Ackbar.
+Sam Witwer, who has voiced numerous characters in various Star Wars projects, provided additional voices for the season, and Filoni provided the voice for Chopper as he did in Rebels.